Frazier History, Family Crest & Coats of Arms

 - Mr. Lewis Frazier U.E., "Frazer, Fraser" (b.
 1763) who settled in Kings County, New Brunswick c.
 1784 he died in 1835

-- Owsley Brown Frazier (b.
-1935), American philanthropist who founded the Frazier International History Museum
+- Owsley Brown Frazier (1935-2012), American philanthropist who founded the Frazier International History Museum in Louisville, Kentucky

 - Kendrick Crosby Frazier (b.
 1942), American science writer and longtime editor of Skeptical Inquirer magazine